project-novi/novi-docs/docs/concepts/filter.md

 ~@title/~@res corgi -(~meme)
 ```

-Event filters are only useful when used with [subscribe](./subscribe).
-They are supposed to be used in normal object queries.
+Event filtering operators are only useful when used with [subscribe](./subscribe).
+They are not supposed to be used in normal object queries.